UCO-IDEA/Experiential-Learning-Cookbook/intro.md

-# Intro to the Lumina Foundation Experiential Learning Assignments
+# Intro to the Experiential Learning Assignments

 ## Concept: